LeonardA-L/jumping-from-angular1-to-angular/markdowns/components.md

-You're used to create `component` or directives in Angular1 to make reusable web components.
-They still exist in Angular, and they're awesome.
+In Angular1, you used to create `component` or directives in Angular1 to make reusable web components.
+They still exist in Angular, and they are awesome!

-Most of the things you will do in Angular will be components.
+Most of the things you do in Angular will be components.
+For example:

 * Where you used AngularJS directives, you will use components
 * Where you used AngularJS modules, you will almost always use components